 1.5 cups of chopped cucumber, 2 cups cherry tomatoes (cut into halves), 1 small red onion chopped, and ½ cup chopped parsley/cilantro.

-Assembling the Mediterranean cucumber tomato salad
+Assembling the salad

-Add ¼ cup of Feta cheese (optional).
+Add ¼ cup of crumbled Feta cheese.

 Tip: Cucumbers release some water in the salad when stored in the refrigerator.
 When you take the salad out of the refrigerator, toss the salad again just before serving.

-What to Serve with this Cucumber Tomato Salad?
+What to serve with this Salad?

 Yes, you can.
 Chop the vegetables and transfer them to an airtight container in the refrigerator.
 Toss with dressing just before serving.
 This prevents the cucumber from becoming soggy.